capacitor-community/background-geolocation/README.md

 - On iOS, the status bar now turns blue whilst the location is being watched in the background.
 This provides the user a straightforward way to return to the app.

 ### v1.0.4
 - Adds the `ACCESS_COARSE_LOCATION` permission.
-This is required for apps which target Android 12 (API level 31).
+This is required for apps that target Android 12 (API level 31).
 A preceeding example shows how to add this permission to your app's manifest.

 ### v1.0.0
-- BREAKING: `addWatcher` now returns a Promise which resolves to the callback ID, rather than the callback ID itself.
+- BREAKING: `addWatcher` now returns a Promise that resolves to the callback ID, rather than the callback ID itself.
 - BREAKING: The plugin is imported via Capacitor's `registerPlugin` function, rather than from the `Plugins` object.
 - BREAKING: Drops support for iOS v11 and Capacitor v2.
 - Adds support for Capacitor v3.